shahidx0x/Farnimarse/README.md

 # The Farnimarse

 Welcome to The Farnimarse, a modern furniture e-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The Crib offers a curated selection of luxiwood interiors and helps users get inspired to have luxurious interiors themselves.
+The Farnimarse offers a curated selection of luxiwood interiors and helps users get inspired to have luxurious interiors themselves.

 ## Table of Contents